20 Mountain Towns That Look Straight from a Storybook

 Park City, Utah

 Just a 30-minute drive from Salt Lake City, Park City is a completely charming mountain town that celebrates its mining history and balances old mining cabins with a gorgeous Victorian style downtown area.
 Park City also is very involved in the arts, sports, and outdoor adventuring and is billed as “the perfect mountain town” for locals and visitors alike.
+This gorgeous Swiss mountain town will make anyone fall in love with winter.

 Aspen may not be a small town—in population or stature as Aspen rests at 8,000 feet above sea level!—but this striking destination city is a huge attraction for a reason.
 It may be known for attracting the rich and the famous, but Aspen, Colorado, is a scenic must-see for everyone.
 Winter skiing is a popular ticket in Aspen, but you’ll also find breathtaking hiking trails, local legends like the Independence ghost town, the Aspen art museum, and the John Denver Sanctuary, all of which are completely free for visitors.
 Aspen is also home to one of the most photographed mountains in America.

 If you haven’t seen the Laurel Highlands, put Ligonier, Pennsylvania on your list.
 Ligonier isn’t just your classic charming mountain town.
 It’s also the location of Fort Ligonier, an 18th-century historic site and UNESCO heritage site, Frank Lloyd Wright’s Fallingwater house.
 With French, British, and Native American roots, as well as a strong bluegrass presence, this town is truly unique.
+These are the best road trips to see stunning fall foliage.

 Cooper Landing, Alaska